 Music therapists use music-based interventions and the therapeutic relationship to work towards non-musical goals.
 The overriding goal of Music Therapy is to improve quality of life and promote wellness.
 Within that framework, there is a wide variety of domains that Music Therapy can be used to address, including the following:

-- Social: attention span, engagement, confidence, independence, active listening, turn taking, following directions, positive social connections, teamwork, making choices, and leadership skills
+- Social: confidence, independence and interdependence, friendship skills, building positive social connections, teamwork, choice making, and leadership skills

-- Communication: self-expression, vocabulary, speech, learning English, using Alternative and Augmentative Communication, and receptive communication skills
+- Communication: self-expression, vocabulary, speech, learning a new language, using Alternative and Augmentative Communication, and receptive communication skills

-- Motor: body awareness, fine and gross motor skills, range of motion/flexibility, muscle tone/strength, breath capacity, endurance, coordination, and perceptual motor functioning
+- Motor: body awareness, fine and gross motor skills, range of motion/flexibility, muscle tone/strength, breath capacity, endurance, coordination, and proprioception

-- Emotional: self-expression, creativity/imagination, emotional awareness, self-regulation, impulse control, dealing with anxiety, coping skills, problem solving, and perspective taking
+- Emotional: self-expression, creativity/imagination, emotional awareness, self-regulation, anxiety management, resiliency, problem solving, and perspective taking

-- Academic: spelling, reading/comprehension, writing, math, critical thinking, memory, and basic school concepts
+- Academic: spelling, reading/comprehension, writing, math, critical thinking, memory, and basic learning concepts

 - Other: sensory processing/regulation, leisure skills, pain management, relaxation, executive functioning, and self-care skills